 Given that cocaine purity is the greatest it’s been for a decade and prices have stayed stable, its draw is hardly surprising, and it remains the most popular illegal stimulant.
-The surge in use has, however, been linked to more harmful things than just all-nighters, embarrassing chats, and misplaced bravado.
+The surge in use has, however, been linked to rather more harmful things than just all-nighters, embarrassing chat and misplaced bravado.
 Cocaine-related hospital admissions and deaths are on the rise.

 Steve Rolles, senior policy analyst for the Transform Drug Policy Foundation, believes so.
 He's been working on the world's first book to provide common-sense guidelines on regulating stimulants (he previously wrote one about regulating cannabis that was used by the governments of Canada and Uruguay to inform their regulation policies).
 We had a chat to find out how things would work in reality.

 Steve Rolles: Different drugs are associated with different risks, and the whole idea of regulation is to manage and reduce risk, so the regulatory tools you'd deploy are going to vary.
-Within stimulants, there's an enormous array of products and risks, so you'd have various models to regulate price, potency, packaging, vendors, and marketing, but the principles and goals are the same.
+Within stimulants there's an enormous array of products and risks, so you'd have various models to regulate price, potency, packaging, vendors and marketing, but the principles and goals are the same.

 Where would you be able to buy them?